tinymce/flax/readme.markdown

 2. Add flax to your build.sbt file.
 3. Disable parallel execution in your build settings `parallelExecution := false`
-4. Create a test base class
+4. Create a test base class. e.g. [src/it/scala/com/ephox/flax/it/ExampleTestBase.scala]
-   `TODO`

 5. Write tests
    `TODO`